 The shift from analog to digital in traditional financial institutions happened during this period.
 The first handheld calculator and the first ATM installed by Barclays bank happened during this time period.
 Other finance trends that happened during this time were the launch of the digital stock exchange NASDAQ, the establishment Society for Worldwide Interbank Financial Telecommunications (SWIFT), and the rise of bank mainframe computers.
 Online banking and e-commerce business models were also introduced during this phase.
 The Global Financial Crisis in 2008 ended this era.

 The Global Financial Crisis resulted in the general public losing trust in the traditional banking system.
 The loss of trust coupled with financial professionals losing their jobs led to a radical change in mindset.
 The emergence of new players (banks).
 The release of Bitcoin v0.1 in 2009 followed by a boom of different cryptocurrencies had a major impact on the finance world.
 Mass-market penetration of smart devices that enabled internet access to millions across the world.
 Google Wallet and Apple pay were also introduced during this era.
 Robotic process automation in FinTech is another trend that started during this phase.

 Future of Fintech

-Consumer behaviour is influenced by extensive use of mobile devices and how people access information.
+Consumer behavior is influenced by the extensive use of mobile devices and how people access information.
 The table below shows how countries across the globe have taken to FinTech.
 Financial institutions that want to upgrade their existing operations and offerings should look at Fintech automation as a viable option.